Stex/setting_accessors-pitch/PITCHME.md

 ![](assets/images/ThonkSpin.gif)

-I'm writing migrations only to revert them a week later
+Why should I write migrations only to revert them a week later?

+---